2025 Georgia Southern Eagles football team

-The 2025 Georgia Southern Eagles football team represent Georgia Southern University in the Sun Belt Conference's East Division during the 2025 NCAA Division I FBS football season.
-The Eagles are led by Clay Helton in his fourth year as the head coach.
-The Eagles play their home games at Paulson Stadium, located in Statesboro, Georgia.
+The 2025 Georgia Southern Eagles football team represented Georgia Southern University in the Sun Belt Conference's East Division during the 2025 NCAA Division I FBS football season.
+The Eagles were led by Clay Helton in his fourth year as the head coach.
+The Eagles played their home games at Paulson Stadium, located in Statesboro, Georgia.

+The Georgia Southern Eagles drew an average home attendance of 22,541, the 93rd-highest of all NCAA Division I FBS football teams.

 Preseason

 Media poll

-In the Sun Belt preseason coaches' poll, the Eagles were picked to finish second place in the East division.
+In the Sun Belt preseason coaches' poll, the Eagles were picked to finish second in the East Division.

-Offensive linemen Caleb Cook and Pichon Wimbley and wide receiver Josh Dallas were awarded to be in the preseason All-Sun Belt first team offense.
+Offensive linemen Caleb Cook and Pichon Wimbley and wide receiver Josh Dallas were selected to the preseason All-Sun Belt first team offense.
 Defensive lineman Latrell Bullard, linebacker Brendan Harrington and defensive back Chance Gamble were named to the All-Sun Belt first team defense.
 Punter Alex Smith was named to the All-Sun Belt first team special teams.

 Wide receiver Dalen Cobb and defensive back Tracy Hill Jr. were named to the second team.